ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 ## monoPointArb() <a name = "mpa"></a>

 ### Description <a name = "mpades"></a>
-Used for calculating the level of arbitrage at the current time-step (the most recent unit in each dataframe).
+Used for calculating the degree of arbitrage at the current time-step (the most recent unit in each dataframe).
 Uses a blend of differences computed from the processes for both the 'Type1' and 'Type2' volArbType argument.
-Returns a number to measure the level of arbitrage.
+Returns a number to quantify the degree of arbitrage.
 Parity exists when this function's output is equal to  1.00.

 ### Parameters  <a name = "mpapar"></a>
 * datasets : list[pd.DataFrame]